 What gynaecomastia is and is not

 Frequently the breast/chest area in men can enlarge with weight gain, which is most commonly due to simple lifestyle changes.
-This is not gynaecomastia.
+This situation is not gynaecomastia.

 For a percentage of men, an increase in chest proportions can be affected by the amount of oestrogen in the body, causing an increase in glandular breast tissue combined with fat.
 This is gynaecomastia.